Coral Sea Marine Park Advisory Committee

 Doug Sanderson

 Doug has been a passionate recreational fisher since he was a boy and currently takes an active role in supporting the management of Australian seas and waterways.
-He is President of the Game Fishing Association of Australia, and a member of both the Australian Recreational Fishing Foundation and International Game Fishing Association.
+He was President of the Game Fishing Association of Australia from 2016-2020, and a member of both the Australian Recreational Fishing Foundation and International Game Fishing Association.

-At the local level, Doug has been involved in community game fishing clubs and participated in population and movement studies of Black Marlin.
+At the local level, Doug is the president of the Lizard Island Game Fishing Club and has participated in population and movement studies of Black Marlin.
 Doug currently runs his own game fishing charter vessel and will bring both business experience and national and international recreational fishing expertise to the advisory committee.

 Craig Stephen

-Craig has over 20 years’ dive and tourism industry experience.
-He is currently the General Manager of Mike Ball Dive Expeditions, a company who operate vessels throughout the Coral Sea Marine Park and previously worked as a live-aboard dive manager in Queensland and Papua New Guinean waters.
+Craig has over 30 years’ dive and tourism industry experience.
+He is currently the owner/Managing Director of Mike Ball Dive Expeditions, a company who operate vessels throughout the Coral Sea Marine Park and previously worked as a live-aboard dive manager in Queensland and Papua New Guinean waters.

 Craig draws on his skills and experience to identify and promote new dive experiences for the industry.
 He also works with Government to inform management programs, including the Protected Areas Program on the Great Barrier Reef and the development of the Coral Sea Marine Park.

-Craig has been involved with the Cod Hole and Ribbon Reef Operators Association for over 15 years and is their current President.
+Craig has been involved with the Cod Hole and Ribbon Reef Operators Association for over 25 years and is their current President.
+He also currently sits on the Great Barrier Marine Park Authority’s Tourism Reef Advisory Committee.

 Clive Wilkinson